stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/05_import_miniseed_data.md

 {% include insert_image.html key="open-import-data-preferences" %}

 The preferences dialog of the selected collection node will open.
 The waveform directory listbox should show the waveform directory that you have created following the steps above.
-Select this waveform directory with *db_id* 1 so that it is highlighted and click the `OK` button to confirm the selection.
+Select this waveform directory with *db_id* 1 so that it is highlighted.
 Leave all other parameters in the dialog unchanged.
+Click the `OK` button to confirm the selection.

 {% include insert_image.html key="set-import-data-preferences" %}